nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### **Extension:**
 - **2a.
 Teacher wants to abort the ‘create tag’ process:**
-  Teacher clears the fields and exits the procedure without saving any data.
+    * 2a1.Teacher clears the fields and exits the procedure without saving any data.

 - **3a.
 Tag with the same name already exists**
-  System alerts the teacher that the tag exists and no new tag is created.
+    * 3a1.System alerts the teacher that the tag exists and no new tag is created.

 - **3b.
 Invalid tag details:**
-  System alerts the teacher if any of the entered details are invalid.
+    * 3b1.System alerts the teacher if any of the entered details are invalid.
-  System prompts the teacher to correct the information before proceeding.
+    * 3b2.System prompts the teacher to correct the information before proceeding.

 ## UC6: Edit tag